anelachan/searchengine/README.md

 9   0.475000  0.471608
 ```

-## PivotFinder
+### PivotFinder

 This object can be used to calculate pivot factors.
-This must be done separately based on a normalized SearchEngine object.
+This must be done SEPARATELY based on a normalized SearchEngine object.
 It must be instantiated as PivotFinder(search_engine_object,number_to_retrieve,number_of_bins).
 Example:

 ```python
 # after creating a normalized SearchEngine, instantiate a PivotFinder object requiring 100 docs to be retrieved, doc lengths go into 10 bins of equal length